Lancashire wedding venues and wedding photography.

 Lancashire Wedding Barns:

 Rivington Hall Barn, old giant oak beams, gorgeous grounds, just a few miles north of Bolton.
 Clough Bottom – Out Barn, a unique elliptical barn, in the heart of the Ribble valley – a brilliant farm wedding venue with loads of great photo opportunites.
 The Well Being Farm§, between Darwen and Ramsbottom this farm offers a really great barn reception area and surrouding fields, not forgetting the llamas and donkeys, always up for a bit of photobombing!
-Bashall Barn, a venue with on-site brewery!
-More suited to an off site ceremony, as your day at the farm begins around 4:30pm.
+Bashall Barn, a venue with stunning views over the lush green valley as you take your vows in from too the huge windows.
+With lots of plans in the pipeline, this venue will just get better and better, and of course not forgetting the cows too!
 Tithe Barn at Browsholme Hall, an old stone barn with oak beams yet a very contemporary feel set against the backdrop of the classic Browsholme Hall.
 Brockholes Nature reserve, a floating venue surrounded by acres of nature reserve with lakes and greenery all around – close to Preston, just off the M6 so your guests shouldn’t get lost!
 Meols Hall, close to Southport and the sea!
 Oak beams and plenty of rustic charm all set in a traditional cobbled courtyard, so great for all weathers too.
 For a choice of three real rustic barns how about Wyresdale Park, complete with amazing outdoor spaces too.
 This place looks just perfect to personalise for your day, just on the edge of the Forest of Bowland north of Preston.

 Outdoors – marquee, tipi, yurt venues: